stan-davis/SDL-Falling-Sand-Sim/README.md

 # Another Falling Sand Sim
-## Another pixel simulation written in C++ with SDL2 & Box2D
+## Another falling-sand simulation written in C++ with SDL2 & Box2D

-This project aims to create a falling pixel simulation alongside a rigidbody physics simulation of grouped pixels using Box2D.
+This project aims to create a "falling-sand" simulation alongside a rigidbody physics simulation of grouped pixels using Box2D.

 ## Controls
 - Up & down arrow keys to change elements.